 Since these events/activities are organized by different people, each event is unique in its own way and you will be able to have a different experience each time.

-Participating in our walks and winter activities opens doors learning about Toronto's local cultures, history and art as well as networking and making new friends.
+Participating in our walks/winter activities opens doors to learning about Toronto's local cultures, history and art, enjoying winter as well as networking and making new friends.

 All Participants must Read and Agree to the following NEAT Meetup Group Waiver form - By Registering with the NEAT Meetup Group you are acknowledging that you have read and agreed to the following:

-1. You understand and appreciate the risks inherent in walking trip(s)/winter activities, and you voluntarily and knowingly assume those risks.
+1. You understand and appreciate the risks inherent in the walking tour(s)/winter activities, and you voluntarily and knowingly assume those risks.
 You release CultureLink Settlement Services, its employees, Board Directors volunteers, funders and sponsors, from any liability for any injury or loss you might incur in connection with the walks/activities.